 Sending your resume through email is one of the most common ways to apply for a job.
-Many companies consider it as the main mode of accepting job applications.
-So, if you send your resume to a hirer, make an excellent first impression.
-Writing an effective job application email is the best way to do this.
+Many companies consider it the main mode of accepting job applications.
+So, if you send your resume to a hirer, you’re going to have to make an excellent first impression.

-A well-crafted job application email can set the right tone for the rest of your application.
-Think of it as a digital handshake.
-If the hirer likes your introductory message, you increase your chance of getting your dream job.
+A well-crafted job application email sets the stage for the rest of the hiring process.
+Think of it as a digital handshake that introduces you to the employer.
+A strong introduction increases your chances of making a positive impact and landing your dream job.

 You need to familiarise yourself with the company you’re applying for to craft a message that aligns with its corporate culture and values.
 “The best way to know corporate culture is through corporate websites but also speaking to people working within the company,” says Cyrene Kong, Head of Digital Strategy and Innovation at RHB Banking Group.